GlobalFishingWatch/paper-industrial-activity/detector/README.md

 ![S1 Detections](assets/img/s1-detections.png)

-# CFAR detector for Sentinel-1 with Google Earth Engine
+# CFAR detector for Sentinel-1 with GEE

-Library to detect vessels and offshore infrastructure with SAR imagery using the Python API of Google Earth Engine.
+Library for detecting vessels and offshore infrastructure in SAR imagery with a Constant False Alarm Rate algorithm, using the Python API of Google Earth Engine.

 > **_NOTE:_**  The workflow relies on Google Cloud Storage and BigQuery